 MORE ABOUT ANA

 Ana Laura Herrera is a first-generation student originally from Compton, California.
-Currently, she is a second-year PhD student in Health Behavior and Health Education at The University of Texas at Austin.
+Currently, she is a PhD student in Health Behavior and Health Education at The University of Texas at Austin.
 She received her MPH in Health Promotion and Behavioral Science from The University of Texas School of Public Health-Austin Regional Campus.
 She obtained her Bachelor’s degree in Psychology and Chicano & Latino Studies from California State University, Long Beach.
 For the past nine years she served with numerous nonprofit health organizations to gain first-hand experience about the problems that plague medically underserved communities.
 Through these experiences and her formal education, she learned that the public health approach provides a framework to investigate and understand the causes and consequences of disease.
 Therefore, she decided to further her education and pursue a career in public health.